Skip to content Back to Top

 (907) 465-2116

-The DFCS program provides youth under Division of Juvenile Justice supervision and in secure treatment facilities throughout the state the opportunity to meet their educational and employment goals through targeted programming and individualized services.
-Services include high school completion, employment training, supportive services, prevention and reintegration support, and follow-up support to youth.
+The DFCS program supports youth under Division of Juvenile Justice supervision in secure treatment facilities statewide by offering individualized services to help them achieve educational and employment goals.
+Services include high school completion, job training, supportive services, prevention and reintegration support, and follow-up assistance.

 Alaska Vocational Technical Center